 The EngD-programme in Maintenance focuses on these target groups:

 - Talented graduates of a Master of Science in the field of Mechanical Engineering, Industrial Design Engineering, Industrial Engineering & Management, Applied Physics or a related specialisation (both national and international) who are interested in designing solutions for complex issues in the field of maintenance engineering;

-- Graduates working at an organization who have the ambition to get-out the most of their career.
-You should hold a Master of Science in Mechanical Engineering, Industrial Design Engineering, Industrial Engineering & Management, Applied Physics or a related specialization.
+- Graduates working at an organization have the ambition to get out the most of their career.
+You should hold a Master of Science in Mechanical Engineering, Industrial Design Engineering, Industrial Engineering & Management, Applied Physics or related specialization.

 The EngD programme focuses on talented graduates with an interest in designing solutions for complex technological maintenance problems.
 This means that not everyone will be allowed and that the selection for this track will be strict.

 Candidates will be tested based on these selection criteria:

 - CV candidate, with special attention to results MSc; other diplomas, courses; and years and type of work experience (if applicable)